 10) Handlebar brakes

 Make sure your child's hands can operate them.
 The brake levers should be easy to reach and easy to press.
-Coaster brakes are different from handlebar brakes and are activated by pedalling backwards.
+Coaster brakes are different from handlebar brakes and are activated by pedaling backward.
 They are not very popular and not preferred as the kid would have to still learn to use handlebar brakes

 11) Training Wheels

 Most kids' bicycles have training wheels.
 They are great in providing stability, inspiring confidence, especially to young riders during the initial stage of learning to ride.
-As the child progresses and is more confident with pedalling and manoeuvring, the training wheels should be gradually raised to a point where they can almost do without them.
+As the child progresses and is more confident with pedaling and maneuvering, the training wheels should be gradually raised to a point where they can almost do without them.
 And as the child progresses further, they can be removed.